devale/AOC2020/README.md

 this day was quite hard for me.
 I realized ealy on it should've been solved with regex and recursive functions.
 However, the recursive part got me a bit stuck, so i reverted to a while loop + ToDo list (check bag for children, append children to todo list, keep popping until todo list is empty).
 It works, but with 100 lines of code!

+## day 8: Handheld Halting
+the setting was really cool, combining some ligh-level coding in python on the low-level 'application instructions'.
+The task itself was actually not too difficult.
+Again I used some sort of todo.pop() structure, but as optimization limited the bruteforce method for part 2 to only those lines that were being used in part 1.
+Thereby only checking 17 lines instead of 135 tries.
+Also learned about list.index('a') method, and added some sets instead of lists here and there.